 Why are we upgrading?
 This additional equipment will help meet the growing LNG demands of the transportation sector, remote communities and industry in BC.
-We anticipate this equipment will be fully operational by spring 2017.
+We anticipate this equipment will be fully operational by mid 2017.

 Our current facility can liquefy 5,000 gigajoules (GJ) of gas per day, and has a storage capacity of 600,000 GJ.
 The expanded facility will be able to liquefy an additional 34,000 GJ of natural gas per day and will add 1.1 million GJ of additional storage capacity.

 Jobs and Procurement Opportunities

 FortisBC wants to maximize the benefit of our projects in the community.
 Opportunities to create local jobs, opportunities for aboriginal communities and other local economic benefits always shape our approach to our projects.

 If you’re interested in providing goods or services for any of our current projects, or for future opportunities, please complete the Contractors and Vendors form.